-- Copyback Hot Spare-You can use this feature to move data from a hot spare back to its original location after a failed disk drive is replaced. - Striped Mirror (RAID 1E)-A RAID 1 Enhanced array is similar to a RAID 1 array except that data is both mirrored and striped, and more disk drives can be included. - Dual Drive Failure Protection (RAID 6)-A RAID 6 array is similar to a RAID 5 array except that it includes two independent sets of parity data instead of one. - Dual Drive Failure Protection (RAID 60)-A RAID 60 array is similar to a RAID 50 array except that it includes four independent sets of parity data instead of two.
+- Copyback Hot Spare-You can use this feature to move data from a hot spare back to its original location after a failed disk drive is replaced. - Striped Mirror (RAID 1E)-A RAID 1 Enhanced array is similar to a RAID 1 array except that data is both mirrored and striped, and more disk drives can be included. - (Adaptec Series 6 Controllers Only) Hot Space (RAID 5EE)-A RAID 5EE array is similar to a RAID 5 array except that it includes a distributed spare and must be built from a minimum of four disk drives. - Dual Drive Failure Protection (RAID 6)-A RAID 6 array is similar to a RAID 5 array except that it includes two independent sets of parity data instead of one. - Dual Drive Failure Protection (RAID 60)-A RAID 60 array is similar to a RAID 50 array except that it includes four independent sets of parity data instead of two.